open-telemetry/opentelemetry-specification/specification/glossary.md

 - <a name="app-developer"></a>Application Developer: An application developer is responsible for code that becomes a deployable artifact to run with some configuration by an operator.
-The application developer's project may depend on third party libraries that have been instrumented and may include its own libraries, making the application developer potentially a library developer as well.
+The application developer's project may depend on third party libraries that have been instrumented with OpenTelemetry and may include its own libraries, making the application developer potentially a library developer as well.
 But only the end user, or operator, should include an OpenTelemetry SDK implementation as a dependency and configure, either through code or